 Momentum traders tend to follow trends and look for stocks trading higher or lower on heavy volume to maximize their potential gains.
 They’re not focused on fundamentals or news looking instead to profit from price action.
 Some momentum traders use the Relative Strength Index or RSI to compare the magnitude of a stock’s rise or fall over a specified time period.
 Here’s how this indicator is used:

 The relative strength index quantifies the speed at which a stock’s price changes.
-Consequently, RSI provides traders with an idea of when a stock is overbought or oversold.
+Consequently, the RSI provides traders with an idea of when a stock is overbought or oversold.

+Before using the RSI, it’s important to know how to read relative strength index and apply the information to your own personal trading strategy.
+Generally, traders use the 70 and 30 levels in the RSI to determine whether a stock is overbought or oversold, respectively.
 If the RSI falls below the 30 level, the stock is considered to be in oversold territory.
 Conversely, if the RSI rises above the 70 level, it indicates that the stock may be overbought.

 The relative strength index can indicate reversals in trend, and can confirm when stocks are building momentum.
-Generally, you want to see the RSI trend higher between the 30 and 70 level, coupled with an uptrend in price, to indicate the stock is building momentum to the upside.
+Generally, you want to see the RSI trend higher in the 30 to 70 level, coupled with an uptrend in price, to indicate the stock is building momentum to the upside.
 The opposite is true when you’re looking for an indication of a stock picking up speed for a fall.

 Petra Hess runs PetraPicks.com.
 She is a technical swing trader and long-term investor in domestic and Canadian stocks and ETFs.